-If you’re a homeowner in Philadelphia, you may have been spending more time at home over the last few months in relation to the COVID-19 pandemic.
+If you’re a homeowner in Philadelphia, you may have been spending more time at home since the COVID-19 pandemic.
 You also may have been looking around your home and realizing that you may want more square footage, a home office, a bigger backyard, or a more modern kitchen.
-These are common improvements that might not seem like a large challenge but can become a huge hassle if not dealt with properly.
+These are common improvements that might not seem like a large challenge, but can become a huge hassle if not dealt with properly.

-Finding a Contractor you can Trust
+Finding a Trustworthy Contractor

 - Erecting a fence in the backyard